John Wentworth (lieutenant governor, born 1671)

-John Wentworth (January 16, 1671 – December 12, 1730) was an American politician, judge and colonial administrator who served as the lieutenant governor of New Hampshire from 1717 to 1730.
+John Wentworth (January 16, 1671 – December 12, 1730) was an American sea captain, merchant, politician, judge and colonial administrator who served as the lieutenant governor of New Hampshire from 1717 to 1730.

 Early life

 The Metropolitan Museum of Art purchased the Wentworth house in 1926, and moved portions of the interior to the museum.
 The house was unusually grand in scale, and the spiral-turned balusters are the earliest known in New England.

 Interior of the John Wentworth house, now in the Metropolitan Museum of Art in New York City.

 He was a grandson of "Elder" William Wentworth (born at Alford, Lincolnshire, England, in 1615; died in Dover, New Hampshire, March 16, 1697), an early settler in New England.
 William was a follower of the Rev. John Wheelwright.
 With him and 33 others, William signed, August 4, 1639, “A Combination for a Government at Exeter, N. H.” William moved to Wells, Maine, with Wheelwright; and when the latter went to England on the accession of Oliver Cromwell to power, William moved to Dover, where he was a ruling elder and often preached.
 On his death, he left a widow, nine sons, and one daughter.